FlorinAndrei/nsphere/README.md

 [https://nbviewer.jupyter.org/github/FlorinAndrei/nsphere/blob/master/nsphere.ipynb](https://nbviewer.jupyter.org/github/FlorinAndrei/nsphere/blob/master/nsphere.ipynb)

-Note: Currently nbviewer is buggy, only shows a few points on the simulation (TODO: figure out why).
+Note: Currently nbviewer is buggy when running the code (though still reliable to show it), only shows a few points on the simulation (TODO: figure out why).
 It's also slow, which is normal for a heavily used shared environment.

 ### Vector operations